smarter-sh/smarter/doc/CONTRIBUTING.md

 Smarter follows opinionated code style policies for most of the technologies in this repo.
 With that in mind, following is how to correctly setup your local development environment.
 Before attempting to setup this project you should ensure that the following prerequisites are installed in your local environment:

+- Docker CE
+- Docker Compose
 - npm: 10.4 or later
 - python: 3.11 or later
+- git: 2.x or later
+- make: 3.8 or later

+And if you work on cloud infrastructure then you'll also need these:

 - terraform 1.7 or later
 - terragrunt 0.54 or later
 - awscli: 2.15 or later
-- git: 2.x or later
-- make: 3.8 or later

 ```console
 git clone https://github.com/QueriumCorp/smarter.git